CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

 ```
 In a healthy installation scenario, all the pods should be in a `Ready` state.

-Additionally, you can check the health of the platform by going to `https://app.<hostname>/api/status` healthcheck API.
+Additionally, you can check the platform's health by going to `https://app.<hostname>/api/status` healthcheck API.

 You will be able to login to the platform by going to `https://app.<hostname>/` (or `http://app.<hostname>/` if not using SSL).